-If you’re looking for new and creative ways to incorporate seafood into your diet, you’ll love this list of 12 Tantalizing Fish Tacos Recipes from inspiring food bloggers.
+You’re going to love this list of 12 Tantalizing Fish Taco Recipes from inspiring food bloggers.
+They are perfect if you’re looking to incorporate more seafood into your diet.
 They’re nothing short of phenomenal.

 Here’s a sneak peek.
 For example, you have a Blackened Salmon Pineapple Pico De Gallo recipe, Beer Battered Fish Tacos, Baja-style, and many more.
 So, did you bring your appetite?